squid-cache/squid-cache.github.io/Features/Redirectors.rst

 }
 }}}

-=== Can I use something other than perl ? ===
+=== Can I use something other than perl? ===

-Almost any external script can be used to perform a redirect. [http://wiki.squid-cache.org/ConfigExamples/php_redirects Here] are instructions for a complex redirect using php.
+Almost any external script can be used to perform a redirect.
+See ConfigExamples/PhpRedirectors for hints on writing complex redirectors using php.

 == Can I use the redirector to return HTTP redirect messages? ==